Policies for JTRP Technical Reports

 Patent/Intellectual Property Embargo Policy

-Authors who wish to delay publication of their JTRP technical report while they investigate filing a patent application must send this request to the JTRP Production Editor.
+Authors who wish to delay publication of their JTRP technical report while they investigate filing a patent application must send this request to the JTRP Assistant Production Editor.
 Upon receipt of the request, Purdue University Scholarly Publishing will agree to delay publication for 3 months.
-During this 3-month embargo, the author is expected to contact Purdue Research Foundation’s Office of Technology Commercialization (OTC)disclosure form to the OTC.
+During this 3-month embargo, the author is expected to contact Purdue Research Foundation’s Office of Technology Commercialization (OTC) and submit a disclosure form to the OTC.
 At the conclusion of the 3-month embargo period, JTRP editorial staff will contact the OTC to confirm that the author has filed the disclosure form and is working with OTC to complete the process.
 Purdue University Scholarly Publishing will continue to embargo the report and will not publish until it receives confirmation from OTC that it is safe to do so.
 If the author has failed to contact the OTC at the conclusion of the initial 3-month embargo, Purdue University Scholarly Publishing will end the embargo and publish the report on Purdue e-Pubs.